ElhabashyLab/ISDB/README.md

    * requests 2.28.2
    * numpy==1.23.5

-   You can install all required dependencies with:
+   Install all dependencies via:
    ```bash
      pip install -r requirements.txt
    ```

- 5. **Download Resources**
+ 6. **Download Resources**

-    Before downloading, **please update the path where the resources will be stored** in the `downloadDB.sh` script.
+    Before downloading, update the path for storing resources in the downloadDB.sh script:
-    Set the directory by editing the following variable:
     ```bash
     DATA_DIR="<path where the resources will be stored>"
     ```